Contrast-Security-OSS/docs/content/admin/policy_mgmt/Exclusions.md

 This can be narrowed down by selecting individual Assess or Protect rules.
 We’ll only apply the exclusion to vulnerabilities found by the selected rules in the corresponding mode.

->**NOTE:** To help you understand what your exclusion will do, a summarized sentence is displayed at the bottom of the wizard.
+>**Note:** To help you understand what your exclusion will do, a summarized sentence is displayed at the bottom of the wizard.

 ## Create a new exclusion from an existing attack event